Relational Scene Graphs for Object Grounding of Natural Language Commands: Introduction

 In particular, two questions remain open, which we address in this work: \begin{enumerate}[label=RQ\arabic*] \item Does incorporating spatial edges improve the ability of \acp{llm} to ground natural language commands? \item Considering that these edges are available, which approach to vocabulary yields better performance for the \acp{llm} to ground natural language commands: a closed or open-vocabulary one? \end{enumerate}

-To address the first research question, this paper evaluates the ability of two different \acp{llm} from OpenAI~\cite{openai_models2025}, specifically \ac{gpt_4o} and \ac{gpt_5}, to utilize spatial relations in \acp{3dsg} for understanding natural language commands.
-To address the second research question, this paper presents an implementation of an open-vocabulary relation generation pipeline for \acp{3dsg} using a \ac{vlm} to infer spatial relations, enabling comparison with the closed-vocabulary edges produced by~\cite{zhang2024vla3ddataset3dsemantic}.
-In \autoref{fig:introduction_overview}, an overview of the approaches is shown, where the top line represents the \ac{vlm}-based edge generation and the bottom line the \ac{llm}-based target object grounding.
+To address the first research question, this paper evaluates the ability of two different \acp{llm} from OpenAI~\cite{openai_models2025}, specifically \ac{gpt_4o} and \ac{gpt_5}, to leverage spatial relations in \acp{3dsg} to understand natural language commands.
+To address the second research question, we implement an open-vocabulary relation generation pipeline for \acp{3dsg} using an off-the-shelf \ac{vlm} to infer spatial relations, enabling comparison with the closed-vocabulary edges produced by~\cite{zhang2024vla3ddataset3dsemantic}.
+In \autoref{fig:introduction_overview}, we provide an overview of the integration, where the top line represents the \ac{vlm}-based edge generation module and the bottom line the \ac{llm}-based target object grounding module.

-The main contributions of this paper are: \begin{itemize} \item An \ac{llm}-based pipeline to ground target objects in open-vocabulary commands to an environment represented by a \ac{3dsg}. \item A method for extracting and labeling relevant images from the robot's mapping data, which are then used to generate positional edges for \acp{3dsg} through a \ac{vlm}-based pipeline. \item An extensive study of the performance of two different \acp{llm} tasked to ground target objects in open-vocabulary commands to an environment represented by different \ac{3dsg} variations. \end{itemize}
+The main contributions of this paper are: \begin{itemize} \item Implementation of an \ac{llm}-based pipeline to ground target objects in open-vocabulary commands to an environment represented by a \ac{3dsg}. \item A method for extracting and labeling relevant images from the robot's mapping data, which are then used with a \ac{vlm}-based pipeline employing an off-the-shelf model to generate spatial edges for \acp{3dsg}. \item An extensive study of the performance of two different \acp{llm} tasked to ground target objects in open-vocabulary commands to an environment represented by different \ac{3dsg} variations. \end{itemize}